• Skip to primary navigation

 See below for ingredient notes.

-• To make these strawberry brownies without eggs, you'll need Bob's Red Mill egg replacer.
+• Egg replacer: To make these strawberry brownies without eggs, you'll need Bob's Red Mill egg replacer.
 Follow the instructions on the package to prepare.
 You'll need to mix the powdered egg replacer with water and let it sit for 1-2 minutes to thicken before adding to the brownie batter.
+If you're NOT looking to make these brownies without eggs, you can use 2 eggs instead of the egg replacer.

-Melt the butter with the chocolate chips.
+STEP ONE: Melt the butter with the chocolate chips.
 You'll want to use a large microwave-safe bowl to microwave both the butter and chocolate together, in 30 second intervals.
 Stop and stir between each interval until it's completely smooth.

-Add the sugar and wet ingredients.
+STEP TWO: Add the sugar and wet ingredients.
 Stir in the sugar, egg replacer, and vanilla extract.

-Add the dry ingredients.
+STEP THREE: Add the dry ingredients.
 Stir in the flour, baking powder, and salt.
 Mix until combined.
 The batter will be thick.

 Butter with chocolate chips in a bowl and brownie batter in a pan.